-Subtask 1.2: Step 2 Project Management Plan
+Subtask 1.2: Project Management Plan

-The Recipient will prepare a Project Management Plan (PMP) for Step 2 that describes how the Project will be implemented and monitored to ensure effective, efficient, and safe delivery of the Project on time and within budget.
-The PMP will describe the activities and steps necessary to complete the tasks outlined in this Statement of Work.
+The Recipient will prepare a Project Management Plan (PMP) that describes how the Project will be implemented and monitored to ensure effective, efficient, and safe delivery of the Project on time and within budget.
+The PMP will describe, in detail, the activities and steps necessary to complete the tasks outlined in this Statement of Work.

 The PMP will include a Project Schedule and Project Budget for the work to be performed under this Agreement.
-The Project Schedule will be consistent with the Approved Project Schedule from CID Step 1, but provide a greater level of detail.
-Similarly, the Project Budget should be consistent with the Approved Project Budget from CID Step 1, but provide a greater level of detail.
+The Project Schedule will be consistent with the Estimated Project Schedule in Section 5.2 of this Attachment 2 but provide a greater level of detail.
+Similarly, the Project Budget will be consistent with the Approved Project Budget in Section 6.5 of this Attachment 2 but provide a greater level of detail.
+In addition, the Project Budget will reflect the project contingency identified in the Approved Project Budget.
+The amount of the project contingency equals 10% of the total cost of the Tasks identified in Table 6-A, Approved Project Budget by Task.
+Use of the project contingency will require an update to the PMP.